mendix/docs/content/data-hub/general/data-hub-api-how-to.md

 ## 4 Making the API Calls and Access to Data Hub {#access}

-This how-to guides users in using the Data Hub API, for full details of all the objects and schemas that define the collections and arrays that are required refer to the [Data Hub OpenAPI 3.0 spec](http://datahub-spec.s3-website.eu-central-1.amazonaws.com).
+This how-to guides users in using the Data Hub API.
+For the complete definitions of all the schemas that make up the API and the parameters and objects that must be provided and are returned, refer to the [Data Hub OpenAPI 3.0 spec](http://datahub-spec.s3-website.eu-central-1.amazonaws.com).

-For each request described in this document, the method and URL is given for the base call with a description of the parameters and body.
-An example is given that you follow to try out the calls.
+For each request described in this document, the method and URL is given for the base call with a description of the parameters and body that may be required for the request.
+An example is given for each of the calls described here in [Data Hub API Examples](data-hub-api-how-to-examples) so that you can try out the calls.

-For some examples, the [curl](http://curl.haxx.se/) command is also given.
-You must enter the specifics for your own registration such as the returned values for your requests.
+For some examples, an example [curl](http://curl.haxx.se/) command is also given.
+You must enter the specifics for your own registration such as the returned values for your requests and you PAT token value.

 **Note:** curl is an open-source tool curl that is pre-installed on many Linux and macOS systems.
 Windows users can download a version at curl.haxx.se.
 When using HTTPS on Windows, ensure that your system meets the curl requirements for SSL.

 ### 4.1 Access {#pat}

-Access to your organization’s Data Hub is done by including your personal access token ([PAT](/apidocs-mxsdk/apidocs/data-hub-apis#generatepat)).
-You do not include any *authorization* with requests but must include the following key:value pair as part of the header for *each* request:  `Authorization`:  `MxToken <your_PAT_Token>`.
+To gain access to your organization’s Data Hub you must include your personal access token ([PAT](/apidocs-mxsdk/apidocs/data-hub-apis#generatepat)).  *Authorization* is not required for your API calls, however, you must include the following key:value pair as part of the *header* for *each* request:

+​	 `Authorization`:  `MxToken <your_PAT_Token>`.

 Insert the value of your PAT token for the  string <*your token*>.

 #### 4.1.1 Using Postman
 If you prefer to use a tool with a graphical user interface when working with APIs, you can use a REST API client, for example, [Postman](https://www.getpostman.com/) or [Insomnia](https://insomnia.rest/).
 When using Postman, for each request, provide the request URI, the HTTP method, and, if required, the request parameters and body.

-Access is specified in the request **Header** using the key:  `Authorization` and setting the value to this key as  `MxToken <your_PAT_Token>` (inserting the value of your PAT token for the string `<your_PAT_Token>.
+Access to your Data Hub is specified in the request **Header** using the key:  `Authorization` and setting the value to this key as  `MxToken <your_PAT_Token>`  (inserting the value of your PAT token for the string `<your_PAT_Token>`.

 You can set your PAT token as a variable that can be conveniently called for each request.